 County employees are subject to the Wisconsin Workers' Compensation laws.
-In the event of an injury at work or on the county's premises, the employee must notify his/her supervisor immediately, and an injury report must be completed and submitted to the Human Resources Department within 24 hours.
+In the event of an injury at work or on the county's premises, the must notify his/her supervisor immediately, and an injury report must be completed (Exhibit D - Appendix) and submitted to the Human Resources Department within 24 hours.

-When an employee seeks medical attention for the injury, he or she must provide the attending physician with a copy of the Attending Physician's Return to Work Recommendation Record and a copy of his/her job description; both of these are in Workers' Compensation Packets that are located in each shop.
+When an employee seeks medical attention for the injury, he or she must provide the attending physician with a copy of the Attending Physician's Return to Work Recommendation Record (obtained from the Human Resources Department) and a copy of his or her job description (obtained from the Human Resources Department or the employee's supervisor).
 The employee is to request that the attending physician return the form to the Human Resources Department as soon as possible.
-(Exhibit D - Appendix.)